BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 Adds or removes durability from an item in the slot.
 The first argument is the slot, the second the change of durability and the third the amount.
-Optional arguments are `ignoreUnbreakable` to ignore the unbreakable flag and durability/unbreaking enchantment and `ignoreEvents` to bypass event logic, so other plugins will not be able to interfere.
+Optional arguments are `ignoreUnbreakable` to ignore the unbreakable flag and unbreaking enchantment and `ignoreEvents` to bypass event logic, so other plugins will not be able to interfere.
 Available slot types: `HAND`, `OFF_HAND`, `HEAD`, `CHEST`, `LEGS`, `FEET`.

+!!! info
+    Both increasing and decreasing durability will be affected by the unbreaking enchantment.
+    To prevent this behaviour use the `ignoreUnbreakable` argument.

 !!! example
     ```YAML